-Unsymmetrix sparse matrix met the "sys209" command line key information on the default value word.
-See the MS0 C Nastran Quick Reference Guide for
+Unsymmetrix sparse matrix method s the "sys209" command line keyword information on the default value and .
+See the MSC Nastran Quick Reference Guide for

 version version=version_number Default: Latest installed version.

-Specifies the version number.
+- Specifies the version number.
 The keyword may only be specified on the command line or in the command initialization file.

-Example: nast_ver e example version=2021.3
+Example: nast_ver e example version=2021.4

-This example will run MSC Na the same installation base direct
+This example will run MSC Nastran the same installation base directory a

 whence whence=keyword_list Default: None

-Displays value and source for list determine a keyword's value and optional; the job will not be rur will be passed to the remote not displayed for the local node.
-If keywords in the various keyword is specified, all existing keyword keywords in the "keyword_list" the value associated with the Sypossible.
-The entries in the "key PARAM name.
-These entries he PARAM name (not the name of I where it was set at the "node" kees the for processing.
-I whence a lists will be concast in the accumulation that have the form the cell name as the correction of the correction of the cell name as the format "part of the format An input datafile (JID) is eyword is specified, the request Otherwise, information will be "keywords are specified, the atenated, except that if a null list ated list will be deleted.
-Any nat "sysn" will attempt to return ssociated with system cell n, if also request information about a name", where "name" is the
+Displays value and source for listed k determine a keyword's value and who optional; the job will not be run.
+If t will be passed to the remote node for displayed for the local node.
+If mult keywords in the various keyword lists is specified, all existing keywords in the keywords in the "keyword_list" that he value associated with the System possible.
+The entries in the "keyword PARAM name.
+These entries have the PARAM name (not the name of the second possible to the second pos ere it was set. the "node" ke processing. (iple "whence will be conca the accumula have the form Cell name as Llist" may al he format "p An input datafile (JID) is eyword is specified, the request Otherwise, information will be "keywords are specified, the trenated, except that if a null list ted list will be deleted.
+Any nat "sysn" will attempt to return essociated with system cell n, if also request information about a : name", where "name" is the

-Normally, the output is two line "source", i.e., from where the ke the keyword and its value.
-The "system" or "j.params".
-In thes value information.
-If an unkno Message" will be generated and yword value is ob only exception is e cases, there will wn keyword is sp tained; the second line specifies when the keyword is "symbol", be multiple lines of keyword ecified, a "User Warning
+Normally, the output is two lines for "source", i.e., from where the keyword the keyword and its value.
+The only "system" or "j.params".
+In these case value information.
+If an unknown k Message" will be generated and the k d value is obtexception is ves, there will eyword is spe tained; the second line specifies when the keyword is "symbol", be multiple lines of keyword ecified, a "User Warning

-Example: whence= iter=yes sys1,bpool sscr,iter
+Example: ter=yes sys1,bpool sscr,iter

-Assuming that none of these val from this request is: Assuming that none of these values is modified in configuration files, the output from this request is:
+Assuming that none of these values is modified in configuration files, the output from this request is:

-MSC Nastran V2021.3 ( MSC Nastran V2021.3 ()
+MSC Nastran V2021.4 ()

-\$ internal default \$ internal default
+\$ internal default

-sys1=8193 sys1=8193
+sys1=8193

-\$ internal default \$ internal default
+\$ internal default

-bpool=37 bpool=37
+bpool=37

-\$ internal default \$ internal default
+\$ internal default

-sscr=250000 sscr=250000
+sscr=250000